gelshll/gelshll/README.md

 >[!NOTE]
 ><h4>Hi everyone!
 I'm Engel and I am 19 years old from Mexico, currently studying at the University, where I’m studying Electronic's engineer. <br> I started programming at 15 with Python 🐍, and it’s been an exciting journey ever since!</h4> <h4> My native language is Spanish 🇲🇽, and I have a B1 level in English 🇺🇸, which lets me connect with diverse communities and resources as I keep learning and growing.</h4>

-><h4>I’m a big fan of chess ♟️, maths 🧠, webs dev ☁️, gym 🏋🏻, tkd 🥋, poetry 🍂, programming 💻 and, of course, my lovely cat Tom 🐈!
+><h4>I’m a big fan of chess ♟️, maths 🧠, black hat hacking 🗡, gym 🏋🏻, tkd 🥋, poetry 🍂, programming 💻 and, of course, my lovely cat Tom 🐈!
 I’m also passionate about the open-source community and the value of freedom of speech. <br> You can reach me at <a href="mailto:notfumo@pm.me">notfumo@pm.me</a> 🗃️.</h4>
 <div align="center">
 <br>